waleligntewabe/Automated-Question-Generation-from-PDF/README.md

 7. Advanced Features: Implement advanced features like indexing, searching, or similarity checks using faiss-cpu if needed.

 # Examples
 Provide examples of how to use your script to generate questions, including how to input text and interpret the output.

 # Limitations and Known Issues
 **API Dependency**: The system relies on the OpenAI API, which may have usage limits or costs associated with it.
 **Quality of Questions**: The quality of generated questions may vary based on the input text and the model's current capabilities.
-Language Support: Depending on the model's training, some languages might be better supported than others.
+**Language Support**: Depending on the model's training, some languages might be better supported than others.

 # Contributing
 Guide potential contributors on how they can help with the project.
 This could include instructions for forking the repository, making changes, and submitting pull requests.